davewalk/Voter-ID-API/readme.md

 Endpoints
 =========

-More to come, but for now:
+More to come, but here are the current endpoints.
+Each responds to GET requests only with JSON.

 ### api.voterid2012.org/states